bpelto/bpelto.github.io/teaching/index.md

 ### Geomorphology 210

 I taught two 20-student 3-hour lab sections of Geomorphology 210 as a lab instructor.
-I greatly enjoyed the experience, but did not work as a TA again at UNBC due to field work demands as a part of the [CCRBSGRN](https://ourtrust.org/new-research-available-columbia-basin-glaciers/) and the data-intensive nature of my PhD.
+I greatly enjoyed the experience, but did not work as a TA again at UNBC due to field work demands of the [CCRBSGRN](https://ourtrust.org/new-research-available-columbia-basin-glaciers/) and the data-intensive nature of my PhD.

-I did however give a number of guest lectures:
+I have also given a number of guest lectures:

-- 2021, Snow and Ice 454, Glacier mass balance [Lecture slides](/teaching/glacier_mass_balance_snow_and_ice_lecture2021.pdf)
+- 2021, Snow and Ice 454, Glacier mass balance, UNBC [Lecture slides](/teaching/glacier_mass_balance_snow_and_ice_lecture2021.pdf)

 - 2020    Snow and Ice 454, Glacier mass balance, UNBC